Beat the Clock: 2002–2003

 This version, the show's previous appearance other than the Gameshow Marathon special, aired daily from September 2, 2002, to September 4, 2003, on PAX TV (the first week of shows was called a "preview week").
-Taped in Universal Studios Florida, three couples competed in this version with no returning champions.
+Taped in Universal Studios Florida, and hosted by former Saturday Night Live cast member Gary Kroeger (who was also busy announcing Whammy!
+The All-New Press Your Luck), three couples with a pre-existing relationship, competed in this version with no returning champions.
 The couples were distinguished by color—red, blue, and gold.

 Round 1

 To start the game, all three couples faced off in a stunt.
 The first couple to complete the stunt got 10 points and the advantage of having to play a 30-second solo stunt first, as well as the ability to assign the stunts to the other teams—prior to gameplay the couple was shown 3 items on a tray that represented the stunts themselves, picked one for themselves to play, and divided the other two among the remaining players.

 Before the playing of each stunt, a two-part trivia question was asked.
-Answering it correctly gave the team 10 extra seconds to complete the stunt and both parts had to be answered correctly, one by each player, in order to get those 10 seconds.
+(In some episodes partners must answer the question both individually without conferring with their partner, in other episodes couples were allowed to confer on both answers.)
+Answering it correctly gave the team 10 extra seconds to complete the stunt and both parts had to be answered correctly, in order to get those 10 seconds.
 10 points were given for completing the stunt with one additional point for each second remaining on the clock (for example, if a couple completed a stunt with three seconds remaining, they scored 13 points for the round).